fjantunen/sev1/index.md

 | **Level 4** | Adaptive: System adjusts based on live feedback |

 > 🔑 **Key Takeaway:**
-> You can’t control when the next incident hits—but you can train your team to meet it with confidence.
+> You can't control when the next incident hits—but you can train your team to meet it with confidence.
-> Chaos engineering and simulation aren't optional; they’re how you transform individual skill into organizational readiness.
+> Chaos engineering and simulation aren't optional; they're how you transform individual skill into organizational readiness.

 ## PART II: During the Incident 🔥